rockhazard/rwal/README.md

 # README #

-rwal Stable
+rwal

-### What is rWall? ###
+### What is rwal? ###

 rwal is a cross-platform desktop wallpaper manager.
 It automatically detects the current user's environment then randomly selects and applies an image from a directory or list to the user's desktop background.
 It supports GNOME3 (Gnome Shell, Unity, Cinnamon, Mate), KDE4 & 5, XFCE 4.10, LXDE, Openbox, OSX, and Windows 7+.
+It has been confirmed to work on many window managers as well, such as i3 and Qtile, using feh.

 ### Why?
 rwal is designed to turn your background into a kind of flipbook.
 It's particularly for those who have _huge_ image collections but haven't seen some images in a long time due to the size of those collections and the time required to browse them. rwal may delight users with images they'd forgotten they ever had.